kaisersoftapps/docs/docs/script-master/fragments/index.md

   - Providing quick access to frequently used functions

-#### Jira Custom Panel
+#### Jira Issue Panel

-Custom Panels are UI components that can display detailed information, charts, or any custom content.
+Custom Jira Issue Panels are UI components that can display detailed information, charts, or any custom content.
 This module can be used in Jira Work Management, Jira Software, and Jira Service Management.
 It works in the new issue view but is not compatible with the old issue view.

+In Script Master, the Jira Issue Panel utilizes [forge `jira:issuePanel` module](https://developer.atlassian.com/platform/forge/manifest-reference/modules/jira-issue-panel/).

 ![](./img/Screenshot2024-05-19at19.45.14.png)